karolpiczak/EARS/README.md

 ## Installation

+**EARS** has been developed and tested on a Raspberry Pi 3 Model B device.
 To recreate the environment used for developing this demo:

 ### Step 1 - prepare a Raspberry Pi device
 - Get a spare Raspberry Pi 3 Model B with a blank SD card.